KalebAsratemedhin/Blogsie/README.md

-# Blogsie
+# Negarit Blogs
-Blogsie is a platform where users can post and explore blogs exchanging ideas, culture, news and entertaining contents.
+Negarit Blogs is a platform where users can post and explore blogs exchanging ideas, culture, news and entertaining contents.
 Users can like, comment blogs and follow their favorite bloggers.

 ### Tools and Technology
  - Made with MERN stack
- - Material UI for frontend designs
+ - TailwindCSS and Material UI for frontend designs
- - React Context API for state management
+ - Redux-toolkit for state management

-### Message from the Developer
-This is a project that introduced me to material UI and state management with the context api in react.
-It is still a work in progress but the main features are almost completed.
-I plan to integrate other cool features and deploy it in this summer.
+### Features
+ - JWT Authentication
+ - Markdown Editor for blogs
+ - Google Authentication
+ - Following and Rating